 - an inner city office building on a heavy traffic street, in context with the sourrounding garden area

-- the existing building completely optimized especially in terms of ernergy, climate, light, open work spaces and the relation inside – outside
+- the existing building completely optimized especially in terms of ernergy, climate, light, open work spaces and the relation of inside and outside

 - complete new thermic sytem to minimize the energy usage and for a perfect micro clima, as well as air hygienic